Note: I published this first on my newsletter. Please subscribe if you’d like to stay in touch with tech and media analysis like this every few weeks!

-Univision is acquiring Gawker Media for $135 million, news reports confirmed yesterday, beating out Ziff Davis in an auction for the media company’s assets.
-Here’s what that means for the media industry.
+Univision is acquiring Gawker Media for $135 million, news reports confirmed this week, beating out Ziff Davis in an auction for the media company’s assets.